A presentation by Suzie Carley, Chair of the EU Dog & Cat Alliance ...

 Helping improve the standards of online pet adverts through self-regulation

+The EU Dog & Cat Alliance is a founding member of the EU Pet Advertising Advisory Group (EUPAAG), which is helping animal welfare organisations, websites and other stakeholders in EU Member States to address the increasing problem of inappropriate dog and cat adverts appearing on classiﬁed websites and social media.
 EUPAAG is working to ensure that as many websites as possible across the EU sign up to voluntary standards and advertise pets in a responsible way.
-In order to achieve this goal we support the creation of national Pet Advertising Advisory Groups by sharing best practice, advice and through a toolkit made available to our members.
+In order to achieve this goal we support the creation of national Pet Advertising Advisory Groups by sharing best practice, advice and through a toolkit made available to our members and ongoing advice and support.